San Ysidro McDonald's massacre

 1984 mass shooting in California, U.S.

-The San Ysidro McDonald's massacre was an act of mass murder, which occurred at a McDonald's restaurant in the San Ysidro neighborhood of San Diego, California, on July 18, 1984.
-The perpetrator, 41-year-old James Huberty, fatally shot 22 people, including an unborn baby, and wounded 19 others before being killed by a police sniper approximately 77 minutes after he had first opened fire.
+The San Ysidro McDonald's massacre was a mass shooting which occurred at a McDonald's restaurant in the San Ysidro neighborhood of San Diego, California, on July 18, 1984.
+The perpetrator, 41-year-old James Huberty, fatally shot 21 people, including a pregnant woman, and wounded 19 others before being killed by a police sniper approximately 77 minutes after he had first opened fire.

 At the time, the massacre was the deadliest mass shooting by a lone gunman in U.S. history, being surpassed seven years later by the Luby's shooting.
 It remains the deadliest mass shooting in California history.

 Chain of events

 Prior to incident

 On July 15, 1984, James Huberty commented to his wife, Etna, that he suspected he had a mental health problem.
 Two days later, on the morning of July 17, he called a San Diego mental health clinic, requesting an appointment.
 Leaving his contact details with the receptionist, Huberty was assured the clinic would return his call within hours.
 According to his wife, Huberty sat quietly beside the telephone for several hours, awaiting the return call, before abruptly walking out of the family home and riding to an unknown destination on his motorcycle.
 Unbeknownst to Huberty, the receptionist had misspelled his name as "Shouberty".
 His polite demeanor conveyed no sense of urgency to the operator, and he had elaborated in the phone call that he had never been hospitalized for mental health issues; therefore, the call had been logged as a "non-crisis" inquiry, to be handled within 48 hours.
 (Note: Shortly after Huberty abruptly walked out of the family apartment, his wife attempted to contact the clinic he had phoned by calling each mental health clinic in the yellow pages with intentions to relay her fears her husband may be homicidal.
 As the operative at the clinic he had actually contacted had listed his name as "Shouberty", when Etna contacted this clinic, she was informed nobody with her husband's surname had attempted to contact the clinic that day.)

 Approximately one hour later, Huberty returned home in a contented mood.
 After eating dinner, Huberty, his wife, and their two daughters (Zelia, 12, and Cassandra, 10) cycled to a nearby park.
 Later that evening, he and Etna watched a movie together on their television.